All Products

 Important

-The following example uses the GRUB2 configuration file in the /boot/grub2/grub.cfg directory.
-If you use GRUB Legacy, or if your system has been customized for the GRUB configuration file, adjust the commands involved in Step 1 and Step 2 based on your business requirements.
+The following example assumes that the GRUB2 configuration file is /boot/grub2/grub.cfg.
+If you use GRUB Legacy or if your system has a customized GRUB configuration, you must adjust the commands in Step 1 and Step 2 to match your environment.

 1. Run the following command to back up the current GRUB configuration file: